JoemarG14/python-blackjack-game/README.md

 Dealer wins!
 ```

-If the user decided to get another card, the new card will then be added to the 2 cards the user already have.
+If the user decides to get another card, the new card will then be added to the 2 cards the user already has.
 This can be done multiple times until the user is satisfied with the total number they have.
 However, keep in mind that if the user's total number exceeds 21, they will automatically lose the round.
 ```
 Type 'y' to get another card, type 'n' to pass: y